cass-codes/event_counter/README.md

 Also, the Counter only stores events that have happened in the last five minutes, so if you called `getEventCounter(60*6)` (the count for the last 6 minutes) it would only return the count for the last 5 minutes.

 ## Testing
-This is a library, which means `npm start` isn't a necessary function.
+This is a library, so `npm start` isn't a necessary function.
 As a result, I have defined a bunch of tests in `/src/index.tx` that I have run to test this library.

 I went with this approach because unit testing has a lot of limitations around timing and the nature of testing this library depends on being able to wait a certain amount of time as events are only ever logged at "now".